 Purchase a pot with holes in the bottom, or drill your own to ensure adequate drainage.
 Use a plastic or metal pot in favor of fast-drying terra cotta, especially because peppers require consistently moist soil.

 Pepper plants are susceptible to blossom end rot, a condition where the ends of the vegetable turn black due to a lack of calcium.
 Combat this by adding calcium granules to the soil at planting time and then again as often as the particular brand of calcium you purchase prescribes.

 Most pepper varieties hail from hotter climates, so it's no surprise that peppers peak during summer months in much of the United States.
-They thrive best at temperatures between 70 and 80°F during the day and 60 to 70°F at night.
-Too-hot or too-cold temps may cause plant distress and misshapen fruits.
-Sun-loving peppers need a minimum of six hours of direct light per day, though more is preferable.
-A shaded backyard or covered patio will leave you with disappointing results, as will growing peppers indoors.
-Seek a sunny front porch or driveway if needed.
+They thrive best at temperatures between 70°F and 80°F during the day and 60°F to 70°F at night.
+Too-hot or too-cold temps are not ideal for fruit production and may cause plant distress and misshapen fruits.
+So make sure to plant peppers after the last frost date.

 Peppers require consistently moist soil, and container-bound plants generally require more frequent watering than those in the ground.
 Plan on watering daily, especially in midsummer.
 Before watering, check the soil; you'll know the plant needs water if the top inch of soil is dry.
 If it's not dry, don't water-you'll risk overwatering the plant.
 Water early in the morning.
 Daytime watering evaporates too quickly to provide enough benefit, while nighttime watering can leave plants wet for too long and cause them to become waterlogged and harbor bacteria and fungi.
-A watering can will work just fine, as well a hose with a gentle-setting spray nozzle.
+A watering can will work just fine, as well as a hose with a gentle-setting spray nozzle.
 Aim for the base of the plant, not the leaves.

 Feed with a natural, organic plant food designed for fruits and vegetables, applying per the product label's instructions (about every 7-14 days).
 Feeding is especially important while the plants are flowering.